fernandogoerl/alurapic/README.md

 # Alurapic

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7 for the Alura class Angular part 1.

 ## Development server